 Virtually every society has made an issue of sexual identity, whether holding LGBTQ+ people in esteem (classical Greece and Rome, many Native American cultures, feudal Japan, an increasing number of modern societies) or opprobrium (Europe from the Dark Ages until the latter 20th century, parts of the United States, the Middle East, Africa).
 No one can escape a connection to their culture, whether they embrace its values or struggle for change.
 One such response is art.

 LGBTQ+ artists have produced works as diverse as the scintillating, and socially conscious, wit of Oscar Wilde’s comedies and Leonard Bernstein’s musicals and Andy Warhol’s canvases, the brooding mysteries of Dickinson’s poetry and Murnau’s films and Francis Bacon’s paintings, the ambiguous beauties of Tchaikovsky’s ballets and Woolf’s novels and Cocteau’s fantasies, and the celebratory visions of Michelangelo’s architecture and Handel’s music and Whitman’s poetry.
 Beginning almost 5,000 years ago with Gilgamesh (a profound male-male love story showing the path from toxic masculinity to mututal caring, enlightenment, and justice), there is an ongoing, and expanding, conversation between LGBTQ+ creators in all forms of expression, their audiences, and society.
-That conversation touches on such timeless questions as, Who am I?, and Who are we?, and What is essential and best, in our nature and cultures?
+That conversation touches on such timeless questions as, Who am I?, and Who are we?, and What is essential and best, in human nature and cultures?

 Sadly, even some people who admire these and other classics (or at least their cultural cachet) simultaneously mandate silence, or obfuscation, about LGBTQ+ lives.
 A substantial number of the creators highlighted at this site are bisexual, but while their opposite-sex relationships are given prominence – by some scholars, the popular press, Hollywood – their same-sex relationships are kept in the closet, “straightwashed.”
 So the need simply to identify those artists as LGBTQ+ still exists.

 An LGBTQ+ focus can promote a deeper understanding both of a work of art and the person who created it, as well as of their particular culture.
 That can increase our appreciation of their achievements, perhaps even expand the bounds of empathy.
 Such a focus can also help empower LGBTQ+ people, even as it shines a light on our shared humanity.